matsengrp/hdag-benchmark/README.md

 for each clade and trial.
 This is a pickled list of tuples `(clade, estimate-support, in-tree)`, where

-    1. `clade` is the set of all taxa under a particular node.
+-`clade` is the set of all taxa under a particular node.
-    2. `estimate-support` is the inferred support for that node.
+-`estimate-support` is the inferred support for that node.
-    3. `in-tree` is a boolean that indicates whether that node is in the true tree.
+-`in-tree` is a boolean that indicates whether that node is in the true tree.

 This direcotry also includes other information about the inference such as a log of trees for beast and the optimized dag.